Greenford: Economy

-Significant local businesses include: British Bakeries, IBM, Aurora (TV Lighting), Panavision, Panalux, Wincanton (Distribution Centre) and Royal Mail (Regional distribution centre).
+Significant local businesses include: British Bakeries, Brompton Bicycle, IBM, Aurora (TV Lighting), Panavision, Panalux, Wincanton (Distribution Centre) and Royal Mail (Regional distribution centre).
 KBR has an office in Greenford.

 The Westway Cross Shopping Park is in Greenford Green.
 This retail park has stores including Next, Smyths Toys and Sports Direct.

 Political representation

 Greenford is part of the Ealing North UK parliamentary constituency, represented since 2019 by Labour and Co-operative Party Member of Parliament (MP) James Murray.

 Greenford is made up of four and a half electoral wards for local council elections: Central Greenford, Greenford Broadway, Greenford Green, North Greenford and half of the Lady Margaret ward, which is situated on the south side of Greenford Broadway.
 These wards all elect councillors to Ealing Council.
 Ealing Council is currently run by a Labour administration.

 Political status of Ealing Council after the May 2022 local elections: